tcspears/gitwords/README.md

 ## Installing gitwords
 The easiest way to install gitwords is to use the `install_github()` function in the devtools package to install it directly from this github.

-If you do not have devtools installed already, then run:
+If you do not have devtools installed already, then open up an R session and run:
 ```
 > install.packages("devtools")
 ```